txthinking/brook/docs/cli.md

 **--log**="": Enable log.
 A valid value is file path or 'console'.
 If you want to debug SOCKS5 lib, set env SOCKS5_DEBUG=true

 **--pprof**="": go http pprof listen addr, such as :6060

+**--prometheus**="": prometheus http listen addr, such as :7070.
+If it is transmitted on the public network, it is recommended to use it with nico

+**--prometheusPath**="": prometheus http path, such as /xxx.
+If it is transmitted on the public network, a hard-to-guess value is recommended

 **--tag**="": Tag can be used to the process, will be append into log, such as: 'key1:value1'